mcollins/Firebug/extensions/firefocus/branches/firefocus1.2/doc/README.txt

 the Firebug UI.
 (Progress on this issue is tracked under fbug issue 2443)

 Dependencies:
-Firefocus 1.1 requires Firebug 1.4.
+Firefocus 1.2 requires Firebug 1.4 or higher.